sessink/NIW/README.md

 ### Near-inertial waves in the Western Pacific
-Project to find near-inertial waves in profiling float data.
+Project to analyse profiling float data to study storm-generated near-inertial waves and mixing.

 ![DAG of workflow.](./viz/rulegraph.png)